Kratom Guides

 Natural Health Journalist

 Legality is on a case-to-case basis.
 Yes, kratom is legal in many places across the globe.
-However, some places aren’t fond of the herb and believe that potential risks are all the reason to ban it and keep it that way.
+However, some places believe the potential risks are a reason to ban it.

 USA: Where is Kratom Banned?